LeetLLM

 The optimizer is the engine that searches alternative program state.
 Older DSPy papers and internals often call this a teleprompter, but current docs center the term optimizer.
 It takes your program, data, and metric, and outputs a compiled candidate with selected parameters such as instructions and demonstrations.

-Think of it like a hyperparameter search for prompts.
-Suppose you have 20 support tickets in your validation set.
+Prompt optimization behaves like hyperparameter search over prompt programs.
+Suppose you have 20 deploy-policy tickets in your validation set.
 The optimizer might try:

 • Version A: zero-shot with a generic instruction